 If you are tired of trying out many travel websites for the best flights, accommodations, gear, and gadgets, look no further.
-After years of full-time/part-time traveling, I’ve spent hours trying to figure out how to travel cheaper and better.
-This is a collection of the best travel resources when it comes to flights, accommodation, and gears that I and other seasoned travelers are using.
-Travel Resources for 2023
+After years of part and full time traveling, I’ve spent hours trying to figure out how to travel better.
+This is a collection of the best travel resources when it comes to flights, accommodation, and gears that I’m using.

 Find Cheap Flights